-These loans are available to PSU graduate students through the cooperation of the University and the U.S. Department of Education.
-Both interest subsidized and unsubsidized loans are available.
-Repayment begins six months after the student drops below half-time status, or leaves the University.
-The federal government pays interest on the subsidized loans while the student is in school.
-Unsubsidized loan eligibility is based on the difference between the student's cost of attendance and the financial aid awarded.
-Repayment begins while the student is still enrolled.
-The federal government does not make interest payments.
-Annual loan maximums for graduate students receiving either subsidized or unsubsidized Perkins loans are \$10,000.
+These loans are available to PSU graduate students through the cooperation of the University and the U.S. Department of Education Unsubsidized loan eligibility is based on the difference between the student's cost of attendance and the financial aid awarded.
+Unlike subsidized loans, the federal government does not make interest payments while the student is enrolled.
+Repayment begins six months after the student drops below half-time status or leaves the University.